cmci/HTManalysisCourse/CentreCourseProtocol.md

 rtallcellVSVG.show('AllCell')
 ```

-### Prescreening of Images.
+### Pre-screening of Images.

-We will not go over the details of full processing, but the prescreening code is a good example of accessing multiple files and process images.
+We will not go over the details of full processing, but the pre-screening code is a good example of accessing multiple files and process images.

 <https://gist.github.com/cmci/9684453>

-Prescreen results are saved under
+Pre-screen results are saved under

 	/g/data/bio-it_centres_course/data/VSVG/prescreen